NathanHandley/EQWOWConverter/README.md

 **Regenerate map files for AzerothCore**

 - Re-run the map_extractor, mmaps_generator, vmap4_assembler, vmap4_extractor (this is optional UNTIL creatures are implemented)
+NOTE: Having trouble with this, so this may not work for you as well.
+Will debug later.

 # Special Thanks
 In no particular order...